brianetaveras/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+    You can use sessions to verify user auth information and track user behaviour.
 - [ ] What does bcrypt do to help us store passwords in a secure manner.
+    Encrypts so that other people own't be able to read it.
 - [ ] What does bcrypt do to slow down attackers?
+    Encryps text multiple times and uses extra words (salt)

-- [ ] What are the three parts of the JSON Web Token?
+- [ ] What are the three parts of the JSON Web Token? header, payload signature.

 ## Minimum Viable Product